 Caring for surgical drains is one of the biggest concerns people have when it comes to recovering from abdominoplasty (also known as a tummy tuck).
 These helpful devices can have a negative image and may seem daunting to deal with, but their role in recovery is a crucial one.

 In this blog post, we’ll let you in on the truth about tummy tuck drains: from what they really achieve to what it’s really like living with them.

 What do drains do after tummy tuck surgery?

 Put simply, surgical drains help relieve the buildup of inflammatory fluid that can occur after certain procedures.
 During tummy tuck recovery, this buildup typically occurs between the skin and the muscle.
 It’s called a seroma, and it can increase your risk for complications including infection, fever, swelling, and discomfort.
 By allowing this fluid to escape from the body, drains encourage a safe and speedy healing process.

-If you’re ready to create your dream body with a tummy tuck here in Marietta, please contact us online or call (770) 421-1242 to request a personal consultation.
+If you’re ready to create your dream body with a tummy tuck and you’re in the Woodstock, Roswell, or greater Atlanta, GA, area, please use our online form to request a consultation at our Marietta practice online or call us at (770) 421-1242.

 Leave a Reply